AlekhyaRanabothu/SimpleSearchEngine/README.md

-# simplesearchengine
+# SimpleSearchEngine

 Built a search engine for Cranfield dataset

-tokenize the corpus,remove stopwords,PorterStemmer for stemming
+tokenize the corpus, remove stopwords, PorterStemmer for stemming

 norvig spell checker